REACH OUT TODAY

 How to Tell When Drinking is a Problem

 Drinking alcohol can sometimes transition from a casual or social activity to a more serious problem.
 Recognizing the signs of alcohol misuse or dependency can be key in identifying a potential problem and getting help.
+In many cases, people can increase their regular alcohol intake due to building a tolerance to drinking.
+That’s when alcohol detox may end up being necessary.

 Here are some indications that drinking might be becoming a problem: